 There are five confirmed scare zones at this year’s Halloween Horror Nights.
 While 2021’s themes have not yet been revealed, scare zones in previous years have proven themselves particularly frightful.

-In addition to the scare zones and haunted houses, Universal has several additional attractions to provide even more wicked fun.
+In addition to the scare zones and haunted houses, Universal has two live shows set for 2021.

 Book a Scary Good Hotel Room